acoppes/acoppes/README.md

 Hi there 👋, I am a professional Game Dev Engineer with passion about game development and programming.
+Here is my [personal site](https://arielcoppes.dev/).

 Some of my core values: